ThaDafinser/SpeedLoader/README.md

 [EdpSuperluminal](https://github.com/EvanDotPro/EdpSuperluminal)
 - not maintained
+- only for ZF2
-- ZF2 only
+- only compressed possible

 [Symfony](https://github.com/symfony/symfony/blob/master/src/Symfony/Component/ClassLoader/ClassCollectionLoader.php)
-- only file output supported
+- only output direct to a file
+- no compression possible

 [ClassPreloader](https://github.com/mtdowling/ClassPreloader)
 - class hierarchy can be wrong (e.g. a class requires an interface and the interface comes later in the file...but in the meantime autoloader have loaded the interface -> "cannot redeclare error")